It is challenging to find a new job.

-It’s been softly mentioned a few times already, but it bears more detailed discussion.
-Networking becomes twice as critical in the job search when looking to make a move like this.
 You need to ask around to find out which recruiters specialize in your area of interest (their company’s job board offers clues on what roles they fill most often).

 All your friends and relatives should know you’re looking to make a change.
 Only after your contacts are aware will they think about their network and who might be able to help you.
 Your network includes everyone you know professionally and socially.
 Leave no one out.

 It’s a big deal to make a decision like this:

 Job-Hunt's Working with Recruiters Expert Jeff Lipschultz is a 20+ year veteran in management, hiring, and recruiting of all types of business and technical professionals.
 He has worked in industries ranging from telecom to transportation to dotcom.
 Jeff is a founding partner of A-List Solutions, a Dallas-based recruiting and employment consulting company.
 He is a unique recruiter with Lean Engineering experience and a Six Sigma Blackbelt.
 Learn more about him through his company site alistsolutions.com.
 Follow Jeff on Twitter (@JLipschultz) and on GooglePlus.